JamieRees452/linear_stability_solver/README.md

 The aim of this solver is to investigate tropical instability waves (TIWs) in the equatorial oceans by means of a linear stability analysis.

 Our linear stability solver solves the two-dimensional linearised equations of motion for an inviscid Buossinesq fluid on an equatorial beta plane.
 The equations of motion are discretised using a finite difference method and the resulting generalised eigenvalue problem is solved with scipy using an implicitly restarted Arnoldi method.
-With this repository, one can reproduce the results in the linear stability analysis section of my thesis.
+With this repository, one will be able to reproduce the results in the linear stability analysis section of my thesis.

 ## Table of Contents
 * [Setup](#setup)